• FREE DELIVERY on orders over £69.99

 1. How to paint furniture?

-Preparation is key; First, prepare your piece of furniture by giving it a good clean and removing all the dust.
+Step 1 - Preparation: First, prepare your piece of furniture by giving it a good clean and removing all the dust.
+Our website offers a range of surface cleaners to choose from.

-Sand your furniture; Next, use the medium-grit sandpaper to sand your furniture.
+Step 2 - Sand your furniture: Next, use medium-grit sandpaper to sand your furniture.
 Be careful not to groove the surface though as you may end up stripping the surface.

-Sand again: Sand your furniture again using a fine-grit sandpaper.
+Step 4 - Sand again: Sand your furniture again using fine-grit sandpaper.
 This helps you attain a much more professional and even finish.
 Make sure to use a tack cloth to remove the dust.

-Paint: Finally, start painting your furniture.
-You can either use a paint sprayer or a regular spray paint, a brush, or roller.
-It is advised to use a small foam roller on the main parts of the furniture and a brush in the hard to reach crevices.
+Step 5 - Paint: Finally, start painting your furniture.
+You can either use a paint sprayer or a regular spray paint, a brush, or a roller.
+It is advised to use a small foam roller for the main parts of the furniture and a brush in the hard-to-reach crevices.
+A specialist paint brush is recommended for extra precision.

-Protect: Leave your last coat of paint to dry for at least 24 hours, before sealing it.
+Step 6 - Protect: Leave your last coat of paint to dry for at least 24 hours before sealing it.
 This will provide extra protection for your furniture.
-Use a water-based topcoat as it’s easy to clean up and there aren’t as many fumes.
+Use a water-based topcoat as it’s easy to clean up, and there aren’t as many fumes.

 2. How to paint wooden furniture?

-Let the furniture dry for a few days and your new wooden furniture should be ready to use.
+Remember to let the furniture dry for a few days before use.

 3. What kind of paint to use on wood furniture?

 For example, you can choose chalk or milk latex paints to create distressed furniture.
-Milk latex paint in particular can be great for creating a weathered look for dressers, sideboards and headboards as it distresses easily through paint cracks.
-Chalk paint on the other hand, doesn’t distress as easily, so it may work great on items such as tables and wooden coat racks.
+Milk latex paint in particular, can be great for creating a weathered look for dressers, sideboards and headboards as it distresses easily through paint cracks.
+Chalk furniture paint, on the other hand, doesn’t distress as easily, so it may work great on items such as tables and wooden coat racks.
 Because chalk paint is tougher to flake, you’ll have more control over the amount of distressing on these pieces.

-If you want your furniture to have a smoother finish, use oil-based paint.
-This can be great for items like wooden chairs, tables, and other frequently used household furnishings.
+Or if you want your furniture to have a smoother finish, use oil-based paint.
 The advantage of using oil paints is that they dry quickly, so you won’t lose much time without your daily furniture.

 4. How to paint garden furniture?